mattkirkland/design-methods/schedule.md

 - TUE Nov 3
 - THU Nov 5

-Formal usability testing, remote user testing, lab usability studies, post-study interviews, A/B tests
+A higher-resolution usability means testing in something more-like-real life.
+Your test users are closer to actual users, your environment is closer to the actual environment, your prototype is closer to the real thing.
+You can also be more statistically rigorous!

 #### Assignment
-- choose a flavor of Evaluative research; do it and report findings in your playground notebook.
+- choose a method; do it and report findings in your playground notebook.

 ### WEEK 12 - "What if I want to deal with numbers?" data-driven Methods vs user-reported behavior
 - TUE Nov 10